ooosaretin/google-search-selenium/README.md

 # Google Search Selenium Automated Test (JavaScript)

-This repository contains an automated test for **Google Search** using **Selenium WebDriver** in **JavaScript** along with a video recording of the test execution.
+This repository contains an automated test for **Google Search** using **Selenium WebDriver** in **JavaScript**, along with a video recording of the test execution.
 The test automates a Google search query and validates search results.

 ## Table of Contents
 1. [Overview](#overview)